 - 10. In the affidavit in evidence and in the written arguments placed on record, the respondent has taken a defence of the pandemic of Covid-19 which has gripped the nation since March 2020 and has categorized the same as a 'Force Majeure' event which automatically extends the timeline for handing over possession of the office premises. - 11.
-In terms of the Agreement For Construction Cum Sale dated 28.05.2013 the possession of the office premises was agreed to be handed over to the applicant/complainant by the respondent in 24 months with extended period of 09 months from 28.05.2013 i.e. by 28.02.2016 - 12.
-It cannot be disputed that the respondent had commenced the construction of the building Prabhu chambers somewhere in the year 2011 and till date the respondent has failed to complete the project in all respects and obtain the
+In terms of the Agreement For Construction Cum Sale dated 28.03.2016 the possession of the office premises was agreed to be handed over to the applicant/complainant by the respondent in 24 months with extended period of 09 months from 28.03.2016 i.e. by 28.12.2018 - 12.
+It cannot be disputed that the respondent had commenced the construction of the building Prabhu chambers somewhere in the year 2011 and till date the respondent has failed to complete the project in all respects and obtain the occupancy certificate by complying with the directions of the Mapusa Municipal Council and the GRERA Order dated 17.03.2022. - 13.
+It can be noticed that the 35 other applicants in the common group of complaints along with the present applicant have placed on record the last Order of the Mapusa Municipal Council dated 22.08.2022 wherein the Chief Officer of Mapusa Municipal Council has declined the grant of Occupancy Certificate for the said construction as the respondent has failed to comply with six discrepancies listed out in the inspection report.

-- occupancy certificate by complying with the directions of the Mapusa Municipal Council and the GRERA Order dated 17.03.2022. - 13.
-The applicant has placed on record the last Order of the Mapusa Municipal Council dated 22.08.2022 wherein the Chief Officer of Mapusa Municipal Council has declined the grant of Occupancy Certificate for the said construction as the respondent has failed to comply with six discrepancies listed out in the inspection report. - 14.
-Ld.
-Advocate for the applicant/complainant has enumerated the defaults committed by the respondent namely the Order dated 25.11.2019 of the GRERA directing the respondent/developer to comply within the directions passed by Mapusa Municipal Council. - 15.
-Ld.
-Advocate for the complainant also submitted that the respondent was directed to register the project in terms of Section 3 of the Real Estate (Regulation and Development) Act, 2016 before the RERA Authority in the complaint filed by Mr.Sanjay Raut bearing no. 3/RERA/COMPL (29)/2018/143.
+- 14. The applicant/complainant has enumerated the defaults committed by the respondent namely the Order dated 25.11.2019 of the GRERA directing the respondent/developer to comply within the directions passed by Mapusa Municipal Council. - 15.
+The applicant/complainant also submitted that the respondent was directed to register the project in terms of Section 3 of the Real Estate (Regulation and Development) Act, 2016 before the RERA Authority in the complaint filed by Mr.Sanjay Raut bearing no. 3/RERA/COMPL (29)/2018/143.
 However, the said Order was never complied with. - 16.
-Ld.
-Advocate for the applicant/ complainant referred to the common Order dated 17.03.2022 read with corrigendum dated 21.03.2022, whereby the respondent/developer was directed to obtain occupancy certificate and give possession of the respective units to the respective complainants as per the chart given in para 83 and as per the area/revised area given in the respective agreements for sale/addendum/demand letters etc. and with all the essential facilities/supplies/connections and the quality of work as mentioned in the agreements for sale executed with the complainants within two months from the date of this Order.
+The applicant/ complainant referred to the common Order dated 17.03.2022 read with corrigendum dated 21.03.2022, whereby the respondent/developer was directed to obtain occupancy certificate and give possession of the respective units to the respective complainants as per the chart given in para 83 and as per the area/revised area given in the respective agreements for sale/addendum/demand letters etc. and with all the essential facilities/supplies/connections and the quality of work as mentioned in the agreements for sale executed with the complainants within two months from the date of this Order.
 The respondent has failed to comply with this Order too.